joaquinzepeda/joaquinzepeda/README.md

 | Volunteer Physics Teacher                                     | PreuJCT                        | 2019 - 2021                |

 ### 📝 Thesis
-I'm currently working on my thesis, which focuses on voice processing in human-robot interactions. 🤖🗣️
+My thesis focuses on the reduction of distortions in neural models of speech processing in human-robot interactions, in order to improve automatic speech recognition. 🤖🗣️

 ### 📌 Connect with Me
 - Find more about my professional journey on my [LinkedIn](https://www.linkedin.com/in/joaquin-zepeda-valero/). 💼